toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 <img src="post_images/2021-09-07-keep_calm_and_google_it.png" alt="Keep Calm and Google It" />

 ## Don't be afraid to ask for help

+One of the things that I always liked about working in tech was the ways in which you could make life easier for your colleagues.
+An Excel spreadsheet that automated income forecasting, a script that automatically batch resized and renamed thousands of images, there are loads of examples I can think of.

+The trouble is that it tends to bring out my stubborn streak, a determination to "fix" the problem myself and, every now and again I find myself stuck with no visible path forward.

+Early in my career I would often sit in front of my computer for hours on end, trying to figure out a solution myself.
+But I came to realise that this was counter productive and that I should reach out for help almost at the first sign of losing forward momentum.

+Most of the time you just need a fresh perspective.
+It doesn't even necessarily need to be input from another developer or tech colleague as they can often have a completely different approach.

+Simply talking through your process or proposed solution with another person can reframe the issue, remove blockers and reveal a path to resolution.

 ## Simple solutions are fast and cost effective